A Generalized Variable Importance Metric and Estimator for Black Box Machine Learning Models: Discussion

 \section{Discussion}

 The aim of this study was to develop a novel procedure to extract interpretability from black-box machine learning models.
-The defined GVIM in this work is a generalization of the VIM developed by \citet{breiman2001random} and the MR developed by \citet{fisher2019all}.
+Our definition of GVIM is a generalization of the VIM developed by \citet{breiman2001random} and the MR developed by \citet{fisher2019all}.
 The most important aspect of GVIM is that its definition is model-agnostic and does not require any knowledge of the functional relationship between the predictors and the outcome.
 That is, unlike other methods as proposed by \citet{fisher2019all} and \citet{hooker2021unrestricted}, the model class does not have to be defined a priori.
-The estimation procedure is developed based on the permutation technique.
+The estimation procedure is developed based on a permutation technique.
 One of the biggest criticisms of such procedures was that this type of estimation technique does not have any causal interpretation\citep{diaz2015variable, van2011targeted}.
 However, \citet{fisher2019all} has shown for binary treatments, and we further showed for multinomial and continuous treatments that once the GVIM is defined at the population level, it can then be expressed as a function causal parameter for any treatment.
 That is, the GVIM can extract causal interpretations using predictions from black-box models.
 Previous work has focused on ensemble machine learning methods such as super learner\citep{van2011targeted, van2018targeted} to estimate a pre-defined target parameter of interest.
 For example, the TMLE estimators\citep{van2011targeted,van2018targeted} achieve that goal in identifying the importance of a predictor/treatment.
 The idea proposed in this paper is to directly use the predictions from a machine learning method to evaluate the importance of a predictor without pre-defining a target parameter.
-The goal of this paper was to propose a properly defined metric at the population level, propose an estimator and investigate the properties of those estimators for any machine learning model. \\
+The goal of this paper was to propose a properly defined metric at the population level, propose an estimator and investigate the properties of those estimators for any machine learning model.
+To our knowledge this is a first paper that approaches the problem of variable importance of black-box models from a classical statistical point of view: by explicitly defining a suitable population parameter with suitable properties, including a causal interpretation, and then investigating properties - like bias and consistency - of its various estimators.\\